oduortoni/oduortoni/README.md

   - C
   - JavaScript

   I love Go.
 I think it is an awesome language that does the simple things well.
 It is easier to compose functions and the module system is a breeze.
 In as much as I love Go, there are times when I think modern languages hide a lot of the implementation details.
 In such a case, I drop down to C in order to understand topics from first principles.
 Finally, no one can escape JavaScript.
-It is everywhere these days.
-I like the protoypal nature of the language.
+The more you code in it the more you appreciate what it can do and what it has made possible over the years.

 💞️ Collaboration